wyldckat/libOpenSMOKE/README.md

 ## Notes

-*   For using with OpenFOAM 2.2, please check the `flameletModel` variant of libOpenSMOKE by Tobias Holzmann: https://github.com/shor-ty/flameletModel-2.2.x
+*   For using with OpenFOAM 2.2 and 2.3, please check the `flameletModel` variant of libOpenSMOKE by Tobias Holzmann: https://bitbucket.org/shor-ty/flameletmodel/overview

 # Installation
 ## Prerequisites